Victoria-Q-Le/coin-wise/README.md

 ## What is it?

 This app is a full stack app using React and MUI for front end, and Firebase at backend server.
-The app features many useful dependencies to help user gather information regarding their interested crypto currencies such as the market cap, price and price fluctuation in selected time frame
+The app features many useful dependencies to help user gather information regarding their interested crypto currencies such as the market cap, price and price fluctuation in selected time frame.
+Coin information was obtained from [CoinGecko API](https://www.coingecko.com/)